Help & Advice Articles, Videos and How-to-Guides

 How Do Wood Stains Work?

 The ingredients and pigments penetrate deep into the wood, offering reliable long-term protection against moisture and rot, UV-Rays, mould, algae and fungi like blue stain as well as insects including nesting wasps.
 By killing algae, it prevents slippery and dangerous decking.
 Look for a product that does not flake and is fully breathable too.

-When Can I Use a wood stain?
+When can I use a wood stain?

 As well as decking, some wood preservers can be used for almost all outdoor timbers including both soft and hardwood.
 This includes banisters, gates, high-quality fences, garden pavilions, bridges, facades, roof eaves, shutters and balcony railings.
-It cannot be used on load-bearing timber or timber that is in direct contact with the ground nor saunas or beehives.